Last Updated on March 17, 2026 by AcePhysio

 Common Mistakes That Can Hinder Physiotherapy Progress

-Even with the best treatment plans, certain habits or choices can slow recovery or lead to setbacks.
+Even with well-designed treatment plans, certain habits or choices may hinder progress or result in challenges along the way.
 Being aware of these common mistakes can help you avoid them:

 - Skipping Home Exercises: Consistency outside of therapy sessions is crucial—neglecting exercises can stall progress.